University of Calgary: Faculties

-Libraries and cultural resources
+Libraries and Cultural Resources

 Libraries and Cultural Resources (LCR) includes eight libraries, two art galleries, Archives and Special Collections, the University of Calgary Copyright Office, Research Data Centre and the University of Calgary Press.

 MacKimmie library was the first library to open at the University of Calgary in 1966.
 Since then, five different library branches have been opened in order to provide students with a greater amount of literary choice in many subjects.
 In addition, the University of Calgary has the first library system in North America to contain a video game library.
 Over 3.7 million printed volumes combined with online access to more than 300,000 full-text electronic journals and more than 800 electronic databases are available at the university.
 As of 2012, the library system is the eighth largest, by the number of volumes held, in Canada.
 In 2011–2012 the university library was rated 43rd in North America for Total Library Expenditures by the Association of Research Libraries.

 Branch libraries

-The library system at the University of Calgary also has seven library branches:
+The library system at the University of Calgary has eight library locations in total: